Dave-MK/mp2-rune-master/README.md

 - **Head to head, 2 players online able to play the same game, the person to guess first wins**
 - **Utilising Local storage better to assist in some of the above features as well as the ability to save games**
 - **Email opt in and contact form**
-- **A 404 page and more robust toasts for user guidence and support**
+- **A 404 page and more robust toasts for user guidance and support**

 ---
 # <u>Deployment</u>